Selahattinasn/Linux_Fundamentals/System_Network_Administration/Symbo_Hard_link.md

 The command " find -type f -links +1 ls " is important ; because the file manager can not distinguishes the hardlinks.
+Even if the name of the files are different, this command shows the hardlinks.
+Because harlinks is related to the content; not the name.
 ![pack_instal1](../Images/Symbolink2.png)
+Note that: Even if the filenames of hardlinks are different from original, the ids will be the same.
+Because InodID is based on content.
+Even if we delete the orginal, hsrdlink will survive.

 !!!
 To copy all content a folder use " * " wildcard.
+It s a good practic to get BackUp.
 ![pack_instal1](../Images/Symbolink5.png)

+Soft-link automatically stays in sync with the original.
+Softlink directs not the initial version, but the last-actual version of file.